Wilbur Chocolate Company

 Wilbur Chocolate is one of four brands manufactured by Cargill Cocoa & Chocolate North America.
 Most of the Wilbur brand products were produced in plants chocolate manufacturing company located in Lititz, Pennsylvania.

+History

 Wilbur Chocolate was founded in Philadelphia in 1865 by Henry Oscar Wilbur and Samuel Croft.
 Cargill Cocoa & Chocolate NA produces hundreds of millions of pounds of chocolate and confectionery products a year.
 These ingredients are sold to food and candy manufactures across the Americas.